S-Abdelnabi/s-abdelnabi.github.io/_pages/about.md

 - Feb'25: A new paper [Safety is Essential for Responsible Open-Ended Systems](https://arxiv.org/abs/2502.04512) is now online ([Twitter thread](https://x.com/sahar_abdelnabi/status/1889007080679338174))
 - Feb'25: A new paper [Firewalls to Secure Dynamic LLM Agentic Networks](https://arxiv.org/abs/2502.01822) is now online ([Twitter thread](https://x.com/sahar_abdelnabi/status/1887216242668241126))
 - Jan'25: Our paper [Can LLMs Separate Instructions From Data?
 And What Do We Even Mean By That?](https://arxiv.org/abs/2403.06833) is accepted at ICLR'25
-- Dec'24: I have successfully defended my PhD!
+- Dec'24: I have successfully defended my PhD! (with grade: Summa cum laude)
 - Dec'24: [TaskTracker](https://arxiv.org/abs/2406.00799) is now accepted at SaTML'25!
 - Dec'24: Our [LLMail-Inject](https://microsoft.github.io/llmail-inject/) competition is online!
 The challenge starts on 9/12/2024.
 - Sep'24: Two papers accepted at NeurIPS D&B!
 [Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation](https://arxiv.org/abs/2309.17234) and [Dataset and Lessons Learned from the 2024 SaTML LLM Capture-the-Flag Competition](https://arxiv.org/abs/2406.07954)